dunstontc/learn-go/code/Kernighan/tgpl/notes/07-Interfaces.md

 ```go
     fmt.Println(errors.New("EOF") == errors.New("EOF")) // "false"
 ```
-Calls to `errors.New` are relatively infrequent because there’s a convenient wrapper function, `fmt.Errorf`, that does string formatting too.
+Calls to `errors.New` are relatively infrequent because there's a convenient wrapper function, `fmt.Errorf`, that does string formatting too.
 We used it several times in Chapter 5.
 ```go
     package fmt